Table of Contents

 - Fruits such as apples, pears, grapes, and stone fruits

-- Organic farming – popular in regions like Europe and parts of North America, relying on compost, biological pest control, and mechanical weed management.
+- Organic farming: Growing in popularity, especially in Europe and parts of North America, relying on compost, biological pest controls, and mechanical weed management.

-- Integrated pest management (IPM) – using biological controls, pheromone traps, and selective pesticides.
+- Integrated pest management (IPM): Combining biological controls, pheromone traps, and selective pesticide use to reduce chemical inputs.

-- Conservation tillage – such as strip-till or no-till to reduce erosion and improve water infiltration.
+- Conservation tillage: Practices such as strip-till or no-till reduce erosion and improve soil water retention.

 Continental Climate Zones